Spherometer: Principles of operation

-A spherometer basically is a precision instrument to measure very small lengths.
-Its name reflects the way it is used to measure the radii of curvature of spherical surfaces.
-It is based on the principle of screw.
-In general the spherometer consists of:

-A base circle of three outer legs, a ring, or the equivalent, having a known radius of the base circle.
-(The outer legs of some spherometers can be moved to a set of inner holes in order to accommodate a smaller surface.)

-A central leg, which can be raised or lowered.

-A reading device for measuring the distance the central leg is moved.
-On the new spherometer, the vertical scale is marked off in units of 0.5 mm.
-One complete turn of the dial also corresponds to 0.5 mm and each small graduation on this dial represents 0.005 mm.
-The small graduations on the old spherometer are 0.001 mm.

 Alternative uses

 Since the spherometer is essentially a type of micrometer, it can be employed for purposes other than measuring the curvature of a spherical surface.
 For example, it can be used to measure the thickness of a thin plate.

-To do so, the instrument is placed on a perfectly level plane surface and the screw turned until the point just touches; the exact instant when it does so is defined by a sudden diminution of resistance succeeded by a considerable increase.
-The divided head and scale are read; the screw is raised; the thin plate slipped under it; and the process is repeated.
+To do so, the instrument is placed on a perfectly level plane surface and the screw turned until the point just touches; the exact instant when it does so is defined by a sudden diminution of resistance followed by a considerable increase.
+The dial and scale are read, the screw is raised, the thin plate slipped under it, and the process is repeated.
 The difference between the two readings gives the required thickness.

 Similarly, the instrument can measure the depression in an otherwise flat plate.
-The method would be as for measuring the thickness of a plate, except that the micrometer portion is placed over the depression and the measurement is taken below the surface instead of above.
+The method is as for measuring the thickness of a plate, except that the micrometer portion is placed over the depression and the measurement is taken below the surface instead of above.

-This type of instrument is commonly used in inspections of oil field tool pipe for metal surface pits, fractures, and roundness before being shipped to drilling sites for exploratory wells.
-The process of inspections are designed to remove weakened drill pipe, so that pipe will not fracture during drilling.
-Tool pipe with thicker than 1" walls for a 4" diameter tube of hardened steel, fitted with tapered thread collars are re-used after drilling is complete, and thinner-walled tubular oil-well casing is in place.
-Electronic instrumentation similar to the spherometer in design are modified at inspection plants for casing, tubing, and drill pipe.
+This type of instrument is commonly used in inspecting oil field tool pipe for metal surface pits, fractures, and roundness before being shipped to drilling sites for exploratory wells, so that weakened drill pipe will not fracture during drilling.
+Tool pipe with thicker than 1" walls for a 4" diameter tube of hardened steel, fitted with tapered thread collars, are re-used after drilling is complete and thinner-walled tubular oil-well casing is in place.
+Electronic instruments similar to the spherometer in design are used at inspection plants for casing, tubing, and drill pipe.
 The equivalent measurements in optics would be for a cylinder, or lens with a cylindrical component having an optical axis, where a plane through the lens would produce an oval circumference.

 An alternate approach using coordinate geometry was developed recently.
 This approach reproduces the well-known result for the spherometer and also leads to a scheme to study aspherical surfaces.